Introduction

 Below 640 (Poor) | 25%+ | 6 – 36 months |

-Borrowers with excellent credit will likely qualify for APR as low as 6%, while those with poor credit may face rates above 25%.
+✅ Borrowers with excellent credit can qualify for APRs as low as 6%.

-To secure better interest rates, borrowers should:
+To secure better interest rates:

-- Improve their credit score before applying.
+• Improve your credit score before applying.

-Loan Fees & Hidden Costs
+📊 Loan Fees & Hidden Costs

 Aside from interest rates, unsecured loans may include additional fees that increase the total borrowing cost.